MikeRussellMcK/PTAnalysis/Markdown and Output/Relationships_-_All_Chinese.md

-# Relationships for All Chinese-language Articles
+# Relationships for All Articles

 ### TOTAL NUMBER OF ARTICLES: 98
-This number includes 2 articles with duplicate ID numbers.
+This number includes 153 articles with duplicate ID numbers.
 A full list of duplicate articles can be found [here](https://github.com/MikeRussellMcK/PTAnalysis/blob/master/Markdown%20and%20Output/Duplicates.md).
-Document was last updated on 2014-10-03 07:11:27.
+Document was last updated on 2015-01-19 06:58:22.

 # _Region by year group_ for all entries in the database: